7 Serious Risks Rain Brings to Flat Roofs During Installation (And How to Prevent Them)

 1. Water Traps in Insulation Layers

-When rainwater seeps into the exposed underlayers of flat roofs, it can get trapped in the insulation.
-Over time, this moisture leads to mold, rot, and drastically reduced energy efficiency.
-Moist insulation also creates a breeding ground for bacteria and fungi—especially dangerous in buildings with HVAC systems that circulate indoor air.
+When rainwater gets into the exposed layers of flat roofs, it can soak into the insulation.
+Over time, that moisture causes mold, rot, and makes the building less energy-efficient.
+Wet insulation can also lead to bacteria and fungi, which is risky for buildings with HVAC systems that move air throughout the space.

 2. Adhesion Failure on EPDM Roofing

-EPDM roofing relies on adhesives to bond the membrane to the surface.
-If it rains before the adhesive sets, bubbles and gaps form underneath the material.
-These weak points often go unnoticed until water damage appears inside the building months later.
+EPDM roofing uses glue to stick the membrane to the surface.
+But if it rains before the glue dries, bubbles and gaps can show up underneath.
+These weak spots are hard to notice and often don’t show problems until water starts leaking inside the building, sometimes months later.

 3. Improper Sealing of Torch-On Roofing